rachelesmee/website/foss4gukguidelines.md

 Providing space for a mini exhibition (small tables and a banner) in the area where the food and coffees are served is a good idea.
 Sponsors can be linked to specific elements of the conference e.g. the party, a t-shirt (if you have one), the lunches, the codesprint, streaming or videoing.

+Top level sponsors will expect, and should be entitled to, a speaking slot.
+This should be explicit in the sponsorship details that you send out.
+It should be subject to the following caveats:

+ * The talk should not be a corporate sales pitch
+ * You, as the LOC, reserve the right to review and discuss the content of the talk in advance and suggest changes if you feel it contravenes the above point.

 Sponsors logos can be displayed at the venue, on the web site etc.
 Please take good care of the sponsors, they are a key supporter of FOSS4GUK and our community and deserve our gratitude.